juliaelman/juliaelman.github.io/_posts/2013-03-21-because-it-works.md

 ####activism

 In the expo hall, there was an amazing presence of many of the women in tech activist groups.
-[PyLadies](http://www.pyladies.com/), the [Ada Initiative](http://adainitiative.org/) and [Women Who Code](http://www.meetup.com/Women-Who-Code-SF/) all had booths near each other.
+[PyLadies](http://www.pyladies.com/), the [Ada Initiative](http://adainitiative.org/), [Open Hatch](https://openhatch.org/) and [Women Who Code](http://www.meetup.com/Women-Who-Code-SF/) all had booths near each other.
 It was so cool to watch these spaces become a welcoming hub for all to come together!
 Each groups activism and support of women in the Python community helps make for a better space for everyone to be in.
 It was great to see this happening at the conference in real time.

 ####code of conduct